Folu-mars/Udacity-Bikeshare_github/README.md

 * https://stackoverflow.com/questions/2847386/python-string-and-integer-concatenation
 * https://www.w3schools.com/python/python_datetime.asp

-* This project was written by Folusho for Udacity's Programming for Data Science with Python Nanodegree
+* This project was written by Folusho for Udacity's Programming for Data Science with Python Nanodegree.